Energy Technology & Policy: Wanxiang Fellows Program

 - Wanxiang Fellows begin their summer abroad experience with four weeks of courses at Peking University in Beijing and program excursions to historic sites.

 - Students then participate in a two-week intensive program at Hangzhou Wanxiang Polytechnic, where they explore issues of energy technology and application through lectures by Wanxiang researchers and practitioners and site visits.

 - Students develop group projects on energy and sustainability topics of their choice and present these upon return to Northwestern in Fall Quarter.

-Founded in 1898, Peking University, colloquially known as “Beida,” was the first formally established modern national university of China.
+Founded in 1898, Peking University, or “Beida,” was the first formally established modern national university of China.
 With over 30,000 students, of which seven percent are international students, Peking University is a premier institution for education and research, particularly in natural and social sciences.
 The campus is located in northwest Beijing, in the Haidian district, which has a concentration of many well-known colleges and universities.

 Hangzhou Wanxiang Polytechnic, where students will spend the final two weeks of the program, specializes in science and technology.